THE POACHING WARS

 In parts of sub-Saharan Africa, small numbers of wildlife rangers risk their lives, often with little training and old surplus equipment, trying to save the last rhinos and the shrinking elephant herds.

-According to traditional chinese medicine, rhino horn is believed to cure severe fevers and arthritis, and slow the growth of cancer tumours.
-It's value fluctuates, but at times powdered rhino horn is worth more than twice the price of gold on the black market in Vietnam and China.
+According to traditional Chinese medicine, rhino horn is believed to cure severe fevers and arthritis, and slow the growth of cancer tumours.
+It's value fluctuates, but at times powdered rhino horn has been worth more than twice the price of gold on the black market in Vietnam and China.
 Carved elephant ivory is a pure luxury item, purchased and displayed by the newly rich in China and other countries.

 Elephants are an equally serious conservation issue.
 In the early 20th century, 3 - 5 million elephants roamed all over Africa.
 According to the WWF, this population has declined to approximately 415,000.
 While the continent-wide ivory poaching crisis seems to have abated, several critical poaching hotspots remain.
 In addition, climate change and a steadily increasing human population are growing threats to the long-term survival of Africa's elephants.